Copenhagen City Map

 Østerberg Ice Cream is a small artisanal ice cream vendor in the Østerbro neighborhood.
 Everything from the cone to the cream is homemade, created with top-quality ingredients and a whole lot of passion.
 Founder Catherine Østerberg's dad owns an exotic fruit import company, which means you can enjoy exciting flavors like dragonfruit, tamarind, and jackfruit.
 Of course, they also serve classics like vanilla, chocolate, and hazelnut.

-Head chef Rasmus Kofoed is one of the world's most decorated chefs, and the only person ever to win bronze, silver, and gold in Bocuse d'Or, the prestigious French cooking competition.
-Together with sommelier Søren Ledet, he runs the three Michelin-starred Geranium in a remarkable location on the top floor of Copenhagen's main football stadium.
-Geranium is, without a doubt, one of the world's most beautiful dining experiences.
-You feel almost as if you're attending a ballet rather than a meal, with the servers floating around the dining room in complete synchronization, as if part of a choreographed dance.
+Head chef Rasmus Kofoed is one of the world's most decorated chefs, and the only person ever to win bronze, silver, and gold in Bocuse d'Or.
+Together with sommelier Søren Ledet, he runs the three Michelin-starred Geranium on the top floor of Copenhagen's main football stadium.
+Geranium is one of the world's most beautiful dining experiences.
+You feel almost as if you're attending a ballet rather than a meal, with the servers floating around the dining room in complete synchronization.
 But, unlike other restaurants of this caliber, it never feels stuffy or overly formal – the friendly team at Geranium makes you feel relaxed and at ease.
-Chef Kofoed's unique interpretation of New Nordic cuisine is simultaneously precise and poetic, food art on a plate.
-It's no surprise that Geranium has climbed to no. 5 on the world's 50 Best Restaurants list – it's one of our favorite restaurants in the world.
+Chef Kofoed's interpretation of New Nordic cuisine is simultaneously precise and poetic, food art on a plate.
+It's no surprise that Geranium has climbed to no. 1 on the World's 50 Best Restaurants list – it's one of our favorite restaurants in the world.

-Our favorite pastry in the world is not found in Paris, the viennoiserie capital of the world, but in Copenhagen.
-Juno has perfected the art of pastry – their croissants are buttery, laminated things of beauty.
-But perhaps their most impressive treat is the "kardemummabulla" – a traditional Swedish pastry that is often dense and heavy, but here is transformed into a light and airy miracle of a cardamom bun.
-It’s fluffy and buttery and oozing with cardamom and sugar, but not in a syrupy sweet way.
-But don’t leave without trying their almond croissant – it’s the best we’ve ever had.
-It's like biting into a warm cookie, still soft and somewhat raw on the inside, with croissant layers on the bottom, warm almond filling, and then an amazing texture of sliced almonds on top.
-Life-changing!
+Our favorite pastry in the world is not found in Paris, but in Copenhagen.
+Juno's cardamom bun is a light and airy miracle – it’s fluffy and buttery and oozing with cardamom and sugar.
+But don’t leave without trying their almond croissant – it’s like biting into a warm cookie, still soft and somewhat raw on the inside, with croissant layers on the bottom, warm almond filling, and then an amazing texture of sliced almonds on top.
 The best part?
 Juno bakes their pastries all day long, so they never sell out, and they’re pretty much guaranteed to be warm and fresh from the oven.
+Craving more pastries?
+Check out our Copenhagen bakery guide.

 With only eight counter seats, Sushi Anaba is one of the hardest-to-snag reservations in Copenhagen.
 Chef Mads Battefeld trained in Tokyo before opening his own sushi restaurant in Nordhavn.
 The omakase primarily features sustainable seafood from Denmark and Norway – not only is it the best sushi we’ve had in Scandinavia, it’s the best omakase we’ve had in our entire life.
 Natural wine and sake are both available.